-- Heat a large non stick pan on medium with a few tbsps of oil (2-3 tbsp).
+- Heat a large non stick pan on medium with a 2-3 tablespoons oil.
 Enough to coat the pan so falafel doesn’t stick.

 - Place half the vegan falafel balls in the pan and fry on medium high, turning gently, for 4-6 minutes or until golden brown.
 Use lid of the pan to cover any oil splash if needed.

 - Add more oil and repeat for the second batch.

-- Place all on paper towel and blot off extra oil if desired.
+- Place all balls on paper towel and blot off any extra oil if desired.
 Season with more salt/pepper if desired.
 Serve right away or freeze for later.

-- If you don’t have tapioca flour, try 3 tbsp brown rice flour or all purpose GF flour.
+- If you don’t have tapioca flour, try 3 tablespoons brown rice flour or all purpose gluten free flour.